abhaygshah/Titanic-Survival/Solution_in_R.md

 As you can see being a male is really bad!
 And so is having a lower class ticket (3rd) or lower fare.
 Hence being a male with a 3rd class ticket which was bought with lower fare (fare and class have strong correlation) signficantly reduces the chances of survival!

 **Be careful:** this assumption can be weighed down because there were higher number of people with a 3rd class ticket.
+If that is true we just encountered the concept of **Confounding**.